 For this look, you need to begin with clean, dry hair.
 Part your hair horizontally from ear to ear and secure the hair from the bottom section with a hair elastic.
 Next, part the front section of your hair on the right or left side of your head.

-Working in small segments, evenly distribute gel throughout the front two sections of hair, applying gel about an inch from the root.
+Working in small segments, evenly distribute a gel like Biolage Styling Gelée All Purpose Styling Gel throughout the front two sections of hair, applying gel about an inch from the root.
 Once your roots are completely saturated in gel, untie the bottom section and comb your hair straight back.
 Allow your clean, dry hair to flow down your back to provide a nice contrast against your wet roots.
 Allow the gel to dry completely to set your look.

 To begin, part your hair on the left or right side of your head.
-Work a medium hold gel throughout your locks until they are completely saturated and the gel is evenly distributed.
+Work a medium hold gel like Redken Brews Holding Gel For Men throughout your locks until they are completely saturated, and the gel is evenly distributed.
 Then, comb the smaller section of hair straight back and the larger section of hair up into a mini-pompadour.
 Use a jumbo hair clip to secure your pompadour in place until the gel completely dries.
-Once dried, remove the clip and your look is set.
+Once dried, remove the clip, and your look is set.